How to Relieve Stress with Crocodile Pose: A Kids Yoga Tool for Calm and Focus

 Take deep breaths and yawn like a sleepy crocodile with Rachel in our yoga video below.
 If you enjoy this reptile yoga theme, check out our 20-minute Reptile Adventure on our kids yoga app (you can totally try the app for free if you don’t already have it.)

-• Extend the legs on the floor with feet about shoulder width apart.
+• Extend legs long, with feet about shoulder-width apart.

 • Relax your jaw, brow and facial muscles.